Kaeo: European settlement

-Wesleydale, the first Wesleyan Methodist mission in New Zealand, was established by Samuel Leigh and William White at Kaeo in June 1823, then abandoned in 1827 after it was sacked by local Māori.
+Wesleydale, the first Wesleyan Methodist mission in New Zealand, was established by Samuel Leigh and William White at Kaeo in June 1823, then abandoned in January 1827 after it was sacked by local Māori.
 A memorial cairn marks the site of the mission adjacent to the cemetery on the south side of the Kaeo River.

 Flooding

 Kaeo is built on the flood plain of the Kaeo River and has experienced destructive flooding.
 It came to national attention in 2007 when it took the brunt of three major floods within the space of a few months - in February, March and July.
 Water flooded homes and shops and destroyed the primary school's pool complex.
 The local rugby clubrooms also suffered, and the club received support from the whole country as it raised funds to lift the clubrooms off the ground to minimise the risk of damage from further flooding.

 Landslips, fallen power lines, and road closures resulted from heavy rain in February 2008.
-The Northland Regional Council scheduled flood-protection work for 2008, but as of 2011 it was still waiting on various consents.
+The Northland Regional Council scheduled flood-protection work for 2008, but in 2011 was still waiting on various consents.
 Floods occurred as a result of Cyclone Wilma in January 2011, and 70 people had to be evacuated from Kaeo.

+Notable buildings

+The Kaeo Post Office is a wooden Edwardian building constructed in 1912.
+The building served many additional functions until it closed in May 1989 following the Fourth Labour Government's economic reforms.
+It was refurbished in 2012 and as of 2020 operates as a community centre and library.